 - Being over-paid by the government for sale of a good or service, and then not reporting that overpayment

-- Submitting false service records or samples in order to show better-than-actual performance
+- Submitting false service records or samples to show better-than-actual performance

-- Billing in order to increase revenue instead of billing to reflect actual work performed
+- Billing to increase revenue instead of billing to reflect actual work performed

 - Billing for goods and services that were never delivered or rendered